lighthouse-web3/gitbook/javascript/functions/get-balance.md

 This method returns the current balance of your wallet.
-Your wallet needs to have Matic/FTM/BNB or other chain tokens to store your files on Lighthouse
+Your wallet needs to have Matic/FTM/BSC/Optimism ETH or other chain tokens to store your files on Lighthouse

 ```javascript
 /**